microsoft/MaskFlownet/README.md

 This repository includes:

-- Training and inferring scripts using Python and MXNet.
+- Training and inferring scripts using Python and MXNet; and
 - Pretrained models of *MaskFlownet-S* and *MaskFlownet*.

 Code has been tested with Python 3.6 and MXNet 1.5.